cortexproject/cortex/docs/operations/blocks-storage.md

   # TSDB blocks retention in the ingester before a block is removed.
 This
   # should be larger than the block_ranges_period and large enough to give
   # ingesters enough time to discover newly uploaded blocks.
-  # CLI flag: -experimental.tsdb.retention-period duration
+  # CLI flag: -experimental.tsdb.retention-period
   [ retention_period: <duration> | default = 6h]

-  # The frequency at which the ingester shipper look for unshipped TSDB blocks
+  # How frequently the TSDB blocks are scanned and new ones are shipped to
-  # and start uploading them to the long-term storage.
+  # the storage.
+0 means shipping is disabled.
-  # CLI flag: -experimental.tsdb.ship-interval duration
+  # CLI flag: -experimental.tsdb.ship-interval
-  [ship_interval: <duration> | default = 30s]
+  [ship_interval: <duration> | default = 1m]

+  # Maximum number of tenants concurrently shipping blocks to the storage.
+  # CLI flag: -experimental.tsdb.ship-concurrency
+  [ship_concurrency: <int> | default = 10]

   # The bucket store configuration applies to queriers and configure how queriers
   # iteract with the long-term storage backend.